joe-scotto/ArrayStepper/README.md

 # ArrayStepper
 A simple SwiftUI component for stepping through the contents of an array.
-This package is very similar to [TextFieldStepper](https://github.com/joe-scotto/textfieldstepper.git) and shares it's styling.
+This package is very similar to [TextFieldStepper](https://github.com/joe-scotto/textfieldstepper.git) sharing both similar functionality (except for arrays) and styling.

 # Platforms
 Tested on iOS 16.0 but should work on both iOS and iPadOS 15 and up.